tkhongsap/keysync-mini/tasks/prd-keysync-sandbox.md

 ### 5.1 Architecture Considerations
 - Sandbox manager as separate module from core reconciliation
 - Stateless operations with filesystem as source of truth
-- Event-driven architecture for change notifications
+- Event-driven architecture for change notifications (Post-MVP)
 - Modular design for easy extension

 ### 5.2 Data Storage
 - CSV files remain primary storage (consistency with existing system)
 - Sandbox states stored in `sandbox_states/` directory
-- Scenarios stored as JSON in `sandbox_scenarios/` directory
+- Scenarios stored as JSON in `sandbox_scenarios/` directory (Post-MVP)
-- History stored in SQLite database
+- History stored in SQLite database (Post-MVP)

 ### 5.3 Dependencies
 - No new external dependencies required